mbcraft/piol/README.md

 ## Installation & Usage :

-Inside your code simply put
+Inside your code simply add the use directives on top of the code files where you need, eg.:

-`require_once '<piol_library_location>/Mbcraft/Piol.php';`
+`use Mbcraft/Piol/File;`
+`use Mbcraft/Piol/Dir;`

-the library will load with its default settings (document root as PIOL_ROOT_PATH) and everything should work out of the box.
+the library will load with its default settings (file root jail as PIOL_ROOT_PATH) and everything should work out of the box.

-The library has no external dependencies, all classes are inside the Piol namespace.
+The library has no external dependencies, all used classes are inside the Mbcraft\Piol namespace.

-Then define PIOL_ROOT_PATH as a constant with 'define' directive inside php before library usage.
-It defines what your root directory is.
-All absolute paths of File's or Dir's will start from this one.
+If you define a PIOL_ROOT_PATH as a constant with 'define' directive inside php before library usage you can define what your file root jail directory is.
+All paths of File's or Dir's will start from this one (so they are relative).
 The definition of this constant is REQUIRED for this library to work.
+If the library is used inside a Laravel project, the PIOL_ROOT_PATH is automatically set to the source file root.

 ## Running tests :